 Some people set background processes, so they only start when needed.
 However, that doesn’t mean that you won’t have numerous processes running in the background when you open an app to begin working.
 With each new app, you open, Windows opens several others, and these are in addition to the apps already working from the moment you start your computer.

-If you open Task Manager, you may be surprised to see the number of apps operating in the background and the amount of processing power they consume.
-Setting Windows to allow foreground apps priority when it comes to processing power will improve those apps’ ability to function.
+If you open Task Manager, you may be surprised to see the number of apps operating in the background services and the amount of processing power they consume.
+You set CPU priority to allow foreground apps to improve your PC’s processing power.

-The Control Panel is the easiest method to set CPU resources priority to apps to prefer foreground apps you are actively using.
+Using the Control Panel is the easiest method to set CPU resources priority to apps to prefer foreground apps you are actively using.

 Type “Control Panel” into the search bar without quotation marks.
 Click on the Control Panel option.

-Click on “System and Security” in the Control Panel menu.
+Click on “System and Security” in the Control Panel window menu.

 Click on “System” and then choose “Advanced System Settings.”

 Ensure that the “Advanced” tab is selected in the open System Properties window.
 Under the “Performance” subtitle, click “Settings.”

 When the Performance Options window opens, click on the “Advanced” tab.
 Under the “Processor scheduling” subtitle, Make sure to select “Programs” under “Adjust for the best performance of:” Now, click “Apply” and then “OK.”

-Doing this tells the computer you want it to give priority to the programs you have open instead of any background processes that might be occurring.
+Doing this tells the computer you want it to give priority to the programs you have open instead of any background services that might be occurring.

 Unfortunately, Windows 10 offers users few options to set CPU process priority to prefer foreground applications.
-Although using the registry editor is a valid method of setting CPU priority, it should only be done with extreme care.
-Make sure you perform a full backup of your system before attempting to edit the registry.
+Although using the registry editor is a valid method in setting CPU priority to prefer foreground apps, it should only be done with extreme care.
+Make sure you perform a full backup of your system before attempting to adjust priority using registry editor.
 Even if you do this correctly, you may experience unwanted side effects.